ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}

 The `descendant-selector` is inspired by ECMAScript for XML (E4X).
-It selects object members and array elements in a recursive descent process.
+It selects the nodes of object member values and array elements in a recursive descent process.

 ### Union Selector